On the central limit question for strictly stationary, reversible Markov chains: The bounded case --- fast growth of variances

 This section is devoted mainly to the topic of strictly stationary, countable-state, irreducible, aperiodic Markov chains that are reversible and also bounded and have the following two ``bad'' properties: (i) the variance of the $n^{\rm th}$ partial sum grows at almost the rate $n^2$ as $n \to \infty$; and (ii) the Markov chain fails to satisfy a CLT, in the sense that regardless of what normalizations are used, the normalized partial sums fail to converge to a (non-degenerate) normal distribution.

-\begin{background} It is well known that, as a result of ``long-run equilibrium'', any strictly stationary, countable-state, irreducible, aperiodic Markov chain satisfies $\beta$-mixing (absolute regularity).
-(See e.g.\ [\cite {ref-journal-Bradley2007}, Vol. 1, Theorem 7.7].)\ \ However, in that context, the mixing rate for absolute regularity (or for $\alpha$-mixing) can be arbitrarily slow.
+\begin{background} It is well known that, as a result of ``long-run equilibrium'', any strictly stationary, countable-state, irreducible, aperiodic Markov chain satisfies $\beta$-mixing (absolute regularity) and hence [see (\ref{eq2.33})] also $\alpha$-mixing.
+(See e.g.\ [\cite {ref-journal-Bradley2007}, Vol. 1, Theorem 7.7].)\ \ However, in that context, the mixing rate for $\beta$-mixing (or for $\alpha$-mixing) can be arbitrarily slow.
 (That is true even for the case where the Markov chain is reversible — see e.g.\ the main result in \cite {ref-journal-Bradley2024}).
 That will just be background information for the comments below.

-(A) Davydov [\cite {ref-journal-Davydov1973}, Example 2] constructed a class of examples of (non-reversible) real, bounded, strictly stationary, countable-state, irreducible, aperiodic (and hence $\beta$-mixing) Markov chains $(X_k, k \in \bbZ)$ for which the CLT fails to hold.
+(A) Davydov [\cite {ref-journal-Davydov1973}, Example 2] constructed a class of examples of (non-reversible) real, bounded, strictly stationary, countable-state, irreducible, aperiodic (and hence $\beta$-mixing) Markov chains $(X_k, k \in \Z)$ for which the CLT fails to hold.
 In those counterexamples, the partial sums, suitably normalized, converge in distribution to a (symmetric) stable law with index (``exponent'') strictly between 1 and 2.
-By the Theorem of Types (see e.g.\ Billingsley [\cite {ref-journal-Bill}, Theorem 14.2]), there cannot be (in those examples) convergence of the partial sums to a (non-degenerate) normal law, even along a subsequence, regardless of what normalizing constants are employed.
+By the Theorem of Types (see e.g.\ Billingsley [\cite {ref-journal-Bill}, Theorem 14.2]), there cannot be (in those examples) convergence of the partial sums to a (non-degenerate) normal law, even along a subsequence, regardless of what normalizing constants (multiplicative and additive) are employed.

-(B) With certain parameters in that class of (bounded) examples chosen appropriately, Davydov \cite {ref-journal-Davydov1973} showed that for any given $\zeps > 0$, such counterexamples exist in which $\var(\, \sum_{k=1}^n X_k) \geq n^{2-\zeps}$ for all $n \in \bbN$ sufficiently large.
+(B) With certain parameters in that class of (bounded) examples chosen appropriately, Davydov \cite {ref-journal-Davydov1973} showed that for any given $\zeps > 0$, such counterexamples exist in which $\var(\, \sum_{k=1}^n X_k) \geq n^{2-\zeps}$ for all $n \in \N$ sufficiently large.
 That is very sharp in that direction.
 It is well known (from a simple truncation argument) that for any given strictly stationary ergodic random sequence (Markovian or not) with finite second moments, the variance of the $n^{th}$ partial sum is $o(n^2)$ as $n \to \infty$.
 (Of course ergodicity is implied by, and is in fact considerably weaker than, $\beta$-mixing or even $\alpha$-mixing.)